As a vegan registered dietitian, there are several vegan pantry staples and plant-based foods that I keep on hand at all times.

 These are the nutritious carbohydrate sources that should be on every vegan's grocery list.

 - Oatmeal (unflavored steel cut or rolled oats)

 - Regular, Whole Wheat, and/or Chickpea Pastas (I regularly use all three but use whole wheat the most)

-- Rice (whatever kind you like!)
+- Rice (white or brown rice - whatever kind you like!)

 - 100% Whole Wheat Bread

 - Frozen and Fresh Vegetables (Whatever you like!
 I keep potatoes, sweet potatoes, frozen spinach, frozen peppers, frozen onion, minced garlic, frozen corn, frozen carrots, and frozen stir fry veggies on hand pretty much at all times)

 - Frozen and Fresh Fruit (Whatever you like!
 I keep bananas, apples, lemons, frozen berries, frozen pineapple, frozen mango, and frozen cherries on hand pretty much at all times)

 - Pasta Sauce